xcart/xcart-docs/_pages/kb_en/modules/royal_mail_service.md

    * Send manifest to Royal Mail:
      ![manifests.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/manifests.png)
      After a manifest is sent it's not possible to change the shipping data and cancel the RM shipment for the order.
-   * Print off a Royal Mail manifest for the order and handover it with your mail:
+   * Print off a Royal Mail manifest for the order and handover it with a shipping container:
      ![manifest.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/manifest.png)